ivahaev/russian-time/README.md

 # russian-time
-Golang library to create datetime im russian format
+Golang library to create datetime string in russian format